Student Bill of Rights

 Students have the following rights concerning participation in decision making:

-• A. The right to formal participation in an advisory manner through student representation, in the making of policy decisions directly affecting them; and
+• The right to formal participation in an advisory manner through student representation, in the making of policy decisions directly affecting them; and

-• B. The right, through a duly representative student government, to make final decisions concerning Student Senate and Senate-related student affairs.
+• The right, through a duly representative student government, to make final decisions concerning Student Senate and Senate-related student affairs.

 ARTICLE II